MinMagDev/PI2-Project-SS25/README.md

 The Nucleotide sets how much is added to value by increasing amounts: A C G T. Whilst A adds nothing, T adds the most.

 All Positions after that sets how the particle interacts to other particles:
-- *A*: Gets **repeled** by that type
+- *A*: Gets **repelled** by that type
 - *C*: Is **neutral** towards that type
 - *G*: Trys to create a **spring** to that type (Always stays at a specific distance)
 - *T*: Gets **attracted** by that species, and if not of the same, trys to eat it.

--
+Clicking on a Nucleotide and the pressing either A,C,G,T changes the highlighted nucleotide to the chosen.

-Clicking on a Nucleotide and the pressing either A,C,G,T changes the highlighted Nucleotid to the chosen.
+Pressing escape unselects the nucleotide.